A project bar is displayed at the bottom of the CMS window indicating if a project is active or not.

 If a project is active—that is, is selected in the project bar—all changes (creating a new page or block, updating existing content, uploading an image and so on) are automatically associated with that project.

 If you select the option None (use primary drafts), you can work with content items as usual without associating them with any projects.

 From the context menu on the project bar, you can create, rename and delete projects.

 If you delete a project, associated items are not deleted but are no longer associated with a project.

 From the projects bar, you can open an overview that displays content items associated with the active project.

 The overview shows details such as name, content status, content type, and time and date for latest change of each content item.

 Each content item in the overview has a context menu from which you can set the item to Ready to Publish, open it for editing and remove it from the project, providing you have Edit access rights.
-The context menu button appears when you hover the mouse over an item.
+The context menu button appears when you hover over an item.

 From Options in the overview, you can publish all items that are set to Ready to publish immediately or schedule them for publishing at a later time.